jamescherti/dir-config.el/README.md

 (setq local-emacs-rc-allowed-directories '("~/src" "~/projects"))
 ```

-For instance, adding the following code to the `~/src/my_python_project/.local-emacs-rc.el` file can modify the `PYTHONPATH` environment variable for Python buffers.
+For instance, adding the following code to the `~/src/my_python_project/.local-emacs-rc.el` file can modify the `PYTHONPATH` environment variable for Python buffers within that directory and its subdirectories (e.g., `~/src/my_python_project/my_python_project/file.py`).
 Modifying `PYTHONPATH` ensures that processes executed by tools like Flycheck or Flymake have access to the project's modules:
 ``` emacs-lisp
 (when (or (derived-mode-p 'python-ts-mode) (derived-mode-p 'python-mode)) (let ((python-path (getenv "PYTHONPATH"))